How to Divest

 One of Israel's largest banks, which is deeply involved in the expansion of Israel's illegal settlements in the occupied West Bank and Golan Heights.

-An Israeli bank specializing in real estate financing and investing.
-Financed the construction of housing projects and has branches in multiple illegal settlements in the occupied West Bank.
+An Israeli bank that is deeply involved in the expansion of Israel's illegal settlements in the occupied West Bank.

-Israel's largest telecommunications company.
-Has infrastructure throughout the occupied Palestinian territory and Golan Heights.
-Services all illegal settlements as well as military bases and checkpoints.
+Israel's largest telecommunications provider.
+It has infrastructure throughout the occupied West Bank and Golan Heights and provides telecommunication services to illegal Israeli settlements, military bases, and checkpoints.

 A US government IT contractor, which developed cloud analytics services for US immigration authorities to track and target immigrants.